Abstract

 In all of the functions below the default value

-(which is either an optional or a
+for request (which is either an optional or a

-keyword argument) is the value of *REQUEST*
+keyword argument) is the value of *REQUEST*,

 i.e. handlers will usually not need to provide this argument when